axelparmentier/axelparmentier.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Researcher at <a href='https://cermics-lab.enpc.fr/'>CERMICS, École Nationale des Ponts et Chaussées</a>
+subtitle: Researcher at <a href='https://cermics-lab.enpc.fr/'>CERMICS</a> and Professor <a href="https://ecoledesponts.fr/">École Nationale des Ponts et Chaussées</a>

 profile:
   align: right